mcornford/land/apps/motorcycle.md

   subtitle: Install the App, close the rings & pass the test.
   image: ../assets/uploads/motorcycle-complete.png
 features:
+  - title: Instant Search - No more “What was that Q about wheels..”
+    description: Or maybe you can convince your partner to watch Hazard Perception clips together?
+They are included in the app.
+No extra charges.
+With out smart HazardGuide, you will learn exactly how you will be scored on these videos.
+    image: ../assets/uploads/search.png
   - title: 10 Case Studies covering real-life situations
     description: We have included 10 case studies with about 20 questions each so that you are ready to take on these type of questions in the real test.